-If you want to know how to stand up for yourself in a relationship, remember that fact because being in a relationship sometimes makes us tread carefully with our words.
-We sometimes keep our opinions to ourselves to avoid hurting or upsetting our partner.
+If you want to know how to stand up for yourself in a relationship, remember that fact, because being in a relationship sometimes makes us tread carefully with our words.
+We sometimes keep our opinions to ourselves to avoid hurting or upsetting our partners.

 This self-censorship seems thoughtful at first, but it leads to miscommunication and misunderstandings sooner or later.
-That’s why people are encouraged to say what they want clearly even if it makes your partner feel uncomfortable.
+That’s why people are encouraged to say what they want clearly even if it makes their partner feel uncomfortable.